 Solicitation of Funds

-Any campus group desiring to sponsor any fund-raising activity or solicitation of funds on or off campus must secure approval of the plans and projects from the Office of the Dean of Student Affairs, Long Hall, Room 102.
+Any campus group desiring to sponsor any fund-raising activity or solicitation of funds on or off campus must secure approval of the plans and projects from the Office of the Vice President for Student Life and Dean of Students, Long Hall, Room 102.
 The Sales, Fundraising, and Solicitation Policy in the Policies section of the Student Handbook sets forth the guidelines for solicitations.
 Off-campus fundraising must also be approved by the College Advancement Office.

 Commercial Sales, Solicitations

 Organizations or individuals may sell items that do not compete with similar items sold in the Campus Store.
 Distinctive clothing items that are printed for single purpose events or that bear an organization's name may be sold on the campus, in designated areas, by its representatives provided a concession authorized by the College has been issued to that organization.
 Soliciting for sales or services is not permitted on campus by non-students, except for salespersons who have been invited by fraternities, sororities, or other student organizations to sell items identified with their own names or emblems to their own members.
 The presence of any other salespersons or solicitors should be reported to an RA, Security Officer, or the Residential Life Office.
-Any campus group desiring to sponsor any fund-raising activity on or off campus must secure approval of the plans and projects from the Office of the Dean of Student Affairs, Long Hall, Room 102.
+Any campus group desiring to sponsor any fund-raising activity on or off campus must secure approval of the plans and projects from the Office of the Vice President for Student Life and Dean of Students, Long Hall, Room 102.
 The Sales, Fundraising, and Solicitation Policy in the Policies section of the Student Handbook sets forth the guidelines for fundraising activities.
 Off-campus fundraising activities must also be approved by the College Advancement Office.
-Individual students and student organizations must register with the Dean of Student Affairs to conduct sales or solicitations on campus.
+Individual students and student organizations must register with the Vice President for Student Life and Dean of Students to conduct sales or solicitations on campus.

 Use of College Name, Seal, Facilities